1. What is this lawsuit about?

 Back To Top

-22. Do I have to attend to the Fairness Hearing?
+19. Do I have to attend the Fairness Hearing?

-No. Settlement Class Counsel will answer any questions the Court may have.
-However, you are welcome to come at your own expense.
-If you send an objection, you do not have to come to Court to talk about it.
-As long as you mailed your written objection on time, the Court will consider it.
-You may also pay your own lawyer to attend, but it’s not necessary.
+No. Class Counsel will answer any questions the Court may have.
+However, you are welcome to attend.
+If you submit an objection, you do not have to attend the hearing to talk about it.
+As long as you mail your written objection on time, the Court will consider it.
+You may also pay your own lawyer to attend, but it is not necessary.

 Back To Top

 Yes.
 You may ask to speak at the Fairness Hearing.
-To do so, you must send a letter saying that it is your “Notice of Intention to Appear in Sandee’s Catering, et al. v.
-Agri Stats, Inc. et al., (Commercial and Institutional Indirect Purchaser Actions).”
+To do so, you must send a letter saying that it is your “Notice of Intention to Appear in In re Turkey Antitrust Litigation (Commercial and Institutional Indirect Purchaser Actions).”
 Be sure to include your name, current mailing address, telephone number, and signature.
-Your Notice of Intention to Appear must be postmarked by January 04, 2022, and it must be sent to the Clerk of the Court, Settlement Class Counsel, and counsel for Tyson.
-The address for the Clerk of the Court is: United States District Court for the Northern District of Illinois, Eastern Division, Dirksen U.S. Courthouse, 219 S. Dearborn Street, Chicago, IL 60604.
-The addresses for Settlement Class Counsel and counsel for Tyson are provided in FAQ 17.
-You cannot ask to speak at the hearing if you excluded yourself from the Settlement Class.
+Your Notice of Intention to Appear must be postmarked by November 6, 2025, and it must be sent to the Clerk of the Court, Class Counsel, and counsel for Cooper Farms, Farbest Foods and/or Cargill.
+The address for the Clerk of the Court is: United States District Court for the Northern District of Illinois, Eastern Division, Everett McKinley Dirksen U.S. Courthouse, 219 South Dearborn Street, Chicago, IL 60604.
+The addresses for Class Counsel and counsel for the Settling Defendants are provided above.

 Back To Top

-24. How do I get more information about the Settlement?
+21. How do I get more information about the lawsuit?

-This website summarizes the proposed Settlement.
-More details are in the Settlement Agreement.
-You can find a copy of the Settlement Agreement and other important documents on the Important Documents page.
-If you have additional questions, you may contact the Settlement Administrator at info@TurkeyCommercialCase.com or toll-free at 1-800-403-3089.
+This Notice summarizes the lawsuit, Cooper Farms Settlement, Farbest Foods Settlement, Cargill Settlement, and your legal rights.
+More details are in the Class Certification Order and the Settling Defendants’ Settlement Agreements.
+You can find a copy of the Class Certification Order, Settlement Agreements, other important documents, and information about the current status of the lawsuit by visiting this Settlement Website.
+You may contact the Notice Administrator at Info@TurkeyCommercialCase.com or toll-free at 1-800-403-3089.

-PLEASE DO NOT CONTACT THE COURT, COUNSEL FOR TYSON, OR ANY OF THE DEFENDANT'S FOR ADDITIONAL INFORMATION.
+PLEASE DO NOT CONTACT THE COURT, COUNSEL, OR ANY OF THE DEFENDANTS FOR ADDITIONAL INFORMATION.

 Back To Top